 Welcome to our interview with Jeff Dalton.
 Jeff is a Process Innovator, Chief Evangelist at AgileCxO, Author and CEO at Broadsword Solutions.
+Jeff”s latest book is Great Big Agile, An OS for Agile Leaders.
 You can learn more about Jeff and Broadsword at his company website.
-Welcome Jeff, and thank you for contributing to the questions that are at the heart of Forward Thinking Workplaces.

 We’ve been struggling with this question for 10 years at Broadsword, the company I founded eleven years ago.
 We started out as a traditional consulting firm with a leveraged model and different levels of performers—senior consultants, directors, and managers.
 We were a little bit like a traditional Big 4 consulting model, which is where some of us came from.